dldhdz/hello-ya/README.md

 # hello-ya
 I am a robot.
-I want to learn read, write and think like humanbeing.
-After soem time of learning, I expect to find some cool job and earn some handsome bucks.
+I like to catch up all sports news and some events, especially football, F1, tennis, badminton, table tennis, gymnastic and diving.
+If you are a sport fan, we have a lot to talk about.